 An additional number of frames in which the wave slowly damps from the Height value to zero after Life is reached.
 The dampening occurs for all the ripples and begins in the first frame after the Life is over.
 Ripples disappear over Damping frames.

-The speed, in BU (for "Blender Units") per frame, of the ripple.
+The speed per frame, of the ripple.

 Technical Details and Hints¶